 This distillate water contains small quantities of essential oil plus many of the water-soluble (hydrophilic) parts of the plant and is a completely separate, safe, and effective product than essential oils with their own unique therapeutic and cosmetic benefits.

 For the best quality hydrosol, you should buy a product that was distilled specifically for the hydrosol, not as a by-product.
-You’ll purchase waters that are superior in both aroma and therapeutic benefit.
+You’ll purchase waters that are superior in both aroma and therapeutic benefits.

-Unlike essential oils that need to be diluted prior to topically use, hydrosols are so gentle that they can generally be used directly on the skin without further dilution.
+Unlike essential oils that need to be diluted prior to topical use, hydrosols are so gentle that they can generally be used directly on the skin without further dilution.